chesahkalu/azure_administrator/storage.md

         4. The minimum length for the name is three characters.
         5. The maximum length for the name is 63 characters.
         6. Configure the access level for the container: `Private`(default), `Blob`(public read access for blobs only), `Container`(public read access for container and blobs).
-    - `Blob access tiers`: Only Blob storage offers `access tiers` and this is particular for both `storage v1 and v2`.......................
+    - `Blob access tiers`: Only Blob storage offers `access tiers`, this is a property of the blob that determines the `speed of access` and `cost of storage`.
+The access tier can be set at the account level or at the blob level.
+The access tier can be set to `Hot`, `Cool`, or `Archive`.
+With the `lifecycle management` policy, you can automatically move blobs between access tiers.
         1. `Hot`: Optimized for storing data that is accessed frequently.
         2. `Cool`: Optimized for storing data that is infrequently accessed and stored for at least `30` days.
         3. `Cold`: Optimized for storing data that is rarely accessed and stored for at least `90` days with flexible latency requirements.
         4. `Archive`: Optimized for storing data that is rarely accessed and stored for at least `180` days with flexible latency requirements.
 It is the lowest cost tier and usually ofline.
+Retrieving the data from the archive tier can take several hours and is more expensive than retrieving data from the cool tier.
+            - Only storage accounts that are configured for `LRS, GRS, or RA-GRS` support moving blobs to the archive tier.
+The archive tier isn't supported for `ZRS, GZRS, or RA-GZRS` accounts.
     - `Blob lifecycle management`: In the Azure portal, you create lifecycle management policy rules for your Azure storage account by specifying several settings.
 For each rule, you create `If - Then` block conditions to transition or expire data based on your specifications.
 The rule can be based on the time the blob was last modified or the time the blob was last accessed (read or write).
 To perform an action based on the access time, `access tracking` must be enabled.
 This can incur additional storage costs.`
         1. Define rules to automatically transition blobs to a cooler storage tier `if` they have not been accessed for a specified number of days.
         2. Define rules to automatically delete blobs at the end of their lifecycle.